Lapland (Finland): Tourism

+Demographics

 Population

+A map of Lapland's municipalities, shaded by the percentage of the population that speaks a Sámi language (as of 2024).

-Lapland is the home of about 3.4% of Finland's total population and is by far the least densely populated area in the country.
+Lapland is the home of about 3 % of Finland's total population and is by far the least densely populated area in the country.
 The biggest towns in Lapland are Rovaniemi (the regional capital), Tornio, and Kemi.
-In 2011, Lapland had a population of 183,320 of whom 177,950 spoke Finnish, 1,526 spoke Sami, 387 spoke Swedish and 3,467 spoke some other languages as their mother tongue.
+As of 2025, Lapland had a population of 176,215 of whom 164,945 spoke Finnish, 1,574 spoke Sami, 532 spoke Swedish and 9,164 spoke some other languages as their mother tongue.
 Of the Sami languages, Northern Sami, Inari Sami and Skolt Sami are spoken in the region.
 Pelkosenniemi is the smallest municipality in mainland Finland in terms of population, while Savukoski is sparsely populated in terms of population density.

-Lapland's population has been in decline since 1990.